yhou46/cmake_example/example2/README.md

-# cmake_example01
+# cmake_example02
-2 CMakeLists.txt file in root and root/src
+Only 1 CMakeLists.txt file in root/ directory

 all source files(*.cpp, *.h) should be placed under root/